-The Department of Treasury and Finance (DTF) wishes to acknowledge the suggestions and comments provided by users and departments for the preparation of the 2022 edition of this publication.
-DTF would also like to express its gratitude to the Victorian Auditor-General's Office for its significant contribution and support of the Model.
+The Department of Treasury and Finance (DTF) wishes to acknowledge the suggestions and comments provided by users and departments for the 2024 edition of this publication.
+DTF would also like to express its gratitude to the Victorian Auditor-General's Office (VAGO) for its contribution and support of the Model.